New Professors Bring Intriguing Mix of Scholarly Backgrounds to Our Community

 The Brooklyn Law School community extends a warm welcome to a slate of new professors who are certain to bring fresh ideas and viewpoints to a faculty known for its vibrant discourse.

 Professor Anna Roberts and Assistant Professors Shirley Lin, Brittany Persson ’07, Lisa Washington, and Sarah Winsberg officially join Brooklyn Law on July 1.
-Additionally, for the summer semester and 2022-2023 academic year, we welcome Visiting Associate Professor and Interim Director of Academic Success Joe Buffington.

 Their scholarship and insight across a wide range of legal issues and practices will broaden the expertise of our faculty and diversify the experience of our students.
 Anna Roberts, formerly a Visiting Professor of Law at Brooklyn Law School, will be joining our tenured faculty as Professor of Law.
 Previously, she was Professor of Law at St. John’s University School of Law and Seattle University School of Law.
 She teaches evidence, criminal law and procedure, torts, and contemporary issues in criminal law and procedure.
 Her scholarship focuses on aspects of trial procedure—peremptory challenges, prior conviction impeachment, jury disqualification, and jury decision-making—with a particular interest in the assumptions and stereotypes that fuel, and are fueled by, the criminal system.
 Her former practice includes service as a public defender with the Neighborhood Defender Service of Harlem and as a law clerk for the Honorable Constance Baker Motley in the U.S. District Court for the Southern District of New York.